costinbanu/PhpbbInDotnet/README.md

 - Attachment upload quota (per group)
 - Personalized edit time of own posts (per group or user, with the latter taking precedence if both defined)
 - Post soft delete and "recycle bin" functionality for moderators and admins (deleted posts are kept for a configurable period of time and can be restored during this period)
+- Recurring tasks that run daily and perform
+    - Automatic synchronization between tables (ensures the post, topic and forum links are intact)
+    - Automatic cleanup of
+        - orphan files
+        - forum logs (forum actions, not to be confused with the application log files)
+        - recycle bin
+    - Automatic sitemap generation

 ## Further reading
 ### Technical considerations
 This application targets .Net 6.0 and is platform agnostic.

-However, it has not yet been researched if the database support can be extended further than the MySQL-compatible languages.
-Given that the code leverages both stored procedures and inline SQL (through [Dapper](https://github.com/DapperLib/Dapper)), as well as LINQ-to-SQL statements (through [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/)), it is expected that multiple database support might not be trivial and might take more time to set up.
+However, it has not yet been researched if the database support can be extended further than the MySQL-compatible languages and Sql Server.

 ### phpBB backwards compatibility
 - Authentication is backwards compatible with the hashed passwords from an existing database.
 The [CryptSharp.Core](https://github.com/costinbanu/CryptSharp.Core) library is used to achieve this.